‘They have dug for themselves cracked cisterns that can hold no water at all!’ Jeremiah 2:13 NLT

 What we do

 Helping local Christian people harness the incredible power of radio to have a positive impact in their communities is the mainstay of our ministry.

 Radio gets behind closed doors to bring the light, hope and encouragement of the Gospel message to people right where they are.

 We broadcast our youth focussed Life fm, (Laif FM, Laef FM) in Vanuatu, Cook Islands, Solomon Islands, Papua New Guinea, and soon Fiji and Nauru.
 You can hear what that station sounds like right now with this link or by using the “Listen Now” button at the top of our website.

 The Word for Today

-In 2020, thanks to your donations, we were able to launch a special 200 page, 12 month edition in Papua New Guinea, Vanuatu, Solomon Islands, Cook Islands, Fiji, Samoa and Timor-Leste.
+In 2020, thanks to your donations, we were able to launch a special 200 page, 12 month edition of The Word for Today in Papua New Guinea, Vanuatu, Solomon Islands, Cook Islands, Fiji, Samoa and Timor-Leste.

-If you are in one the nations listed above and you’d like a copy, ontact your local UCB team – you’ll find their contact details when you choose the nation from the Projects in the menu above.
+If you are in one the nations listed above and you’d like a copy of the current edition, contact your local UCB team – you’ll find their contact details when you choose the nation from the Projects in the menu above.
+Or use our contact form and well pass it on.

 The Word for Today is loved around the world for its simple Biblical truths and relevant teaching.
 A quarterly edition is also available in Australia (from Vision Christian Media) and NZ (from Rhema Media).

 Online & Social

-Nearly everyone has a mobile phone or tablet, regardless of where they live.
-And they use social media.
-It is ironic that while their village might not have running water or grid elecricity, they do have Facebook!
+Even in the remotest island nearly everyone has a mobile phone.
+And while their village might not have running water or grid electricity, they do have YouTube and Facebook!

-So if we are to reach them with ‘Christian media’, guess where we have to be.
+So if we are to reach people with ‘Christian media’, guess where we have to be.

-Thanks to support from people like you we are able to help by building websites and helping our local team develop Social Media strategies so they can effectively interact with their community.
+Thanks to support from people like you we are able to build websites, develop a mobile App and help our local team develop Social Media strategies so they can effectively interact with their community.